 There are those who believe that anything that can be done manually doesn’t require paying a service to do it, but in the case of Craigslist and similar sites, the daily grind required to make them effective is totally worth the hundreds of dollars per month it takes to do it simply and easily.

 What about the smaller sites?

 This is where we have to be a little self-serving and discuss LotLinx.
 Even if we weren’t a partner, we would recommend it to dealers.
 They post your inventory to hundreds of sites across the web.
-There are plenty of services that do that, but LotLinx is different in that they charge per unique shopper who is sent from these sites to the inventory on your own website.
+There are plenty of services that do this, but LotLinx is different in that it charges per unique shopper who is sent from these sites to the inventory on the website.
 This is huge.
 It makes it so much easier to quantify the benefits of the system because the fixed cost per visitor keeps everyone it tangible.
 There’s no need to determine values, sift through impression reports, or send back duplicate, overpriced leads from other services.
 With LotLinx, the cost is flat and it’s pretty darn cheap.

 It may surprise people to hear that as a social media company we do not recommend having an inventory tab on your Facebook page.
 Instead, you should be utilizing targeted ads to drive the right people to the inventory on your website.
 Just as you would with LotLinx or PPC, social media has the same abilities.
 There’s no need to try to send people to an inventory tab.
 They are great if you’re sending traffic to them, but that alone does not qualify them as a valid social media spend.
 Instead, you should be sending them to your website.

 Taking the wide approach to inventory marketing is easy as long as you aren’t wasting money (or time) on the wrong venues.
 It all comes down to value.
 Are you getting the most out of your posting?